 Across the big four banks, half-year cash profits soared by an average 62% – with the Commonwealth Bank reporting a profit of whopping $8 billion in the last financial year.

-If we used just a fraction of the big banks' obscene wealth to fund our hospitals, they’d be in a much better position to handle COVID-19 surges as Queensland reopens.
+If we used just a fraction of the big banks' obscene wealth to fund our hospitals, we'd be able to better fund our hospitals and support our healthcare workers.

-That’s why the Queensland Greens are proposing a COVID Health Levy on the Big Banks.
+That’s why the Queensland Greens are proposing a Health Levy on the Big Banks.

 Imposing a state-based Big Bank Levy of 0.05% of total liabilities per quarter on the five biggest banks operating in Queensland would raise $1.03 billion over the next year.
 That’s $1.03 billion we could invest right now into our public hospitals.